Green Data Summit 2026 Meeting Ireland’s data centre growth sustainably Friday 23 January 2026 ∙ The Gibson Hotel, Dublin Register now

 • Waste heat utilisation in district heating schemes;

-• Visiting speakers on European policy, data centre evolution, and emerging energy technologies.
+• Visiting speakers on European policy, data centre evolution, and emerging technologies.

 Sponsorship & Exhibition opportunities

-There are a limited number of opportunities for interested organisations to partner with the Irish Green Data Summit 2025.
+There are a limited number of opportunities for interested organisations to partner with the Green Data Summit 2026.
 This is an excellent way for organisations to showcase their expertise and raise their profile with a key audience of senior policy and decision makers from across Ireland's energy sector.
-For further information on how your organisation can benefit, contact Ashleigh Campbell on +353 (0)1 661 3755 or email ashleigh.campbell@energyireland.com
+For further information on how your organisation can benefit, contact Rebecca Sterritt on +353 (0)1 661 3755 or email rebecca.sterritt@energyireland.com

 Registration